kleinschmidt/kleinschmidt.github.io/content/blog/cite-code.md

 originally intended.
-But my hunch is that there's a lot of very useful software hiding out there in bits of one-off research code, and that if we rewarded academics _at all_ for doing the work to take that one-off code over the top to being useful software we'd save ourselves a lot of work and pain collectively.
-So, if you use software, cite it.
-If you're using an `R` package, you can get a citation with, e.g.
+But my hunch is that there's a lot of very useful software hiding out there in bits of one-off research code, and that if we rewarded academics _at all_ for doing the work to take that one-off code over the top to being useful software we'd collectively save ourselves a lot of wheel-reinventing.[^julia]  So, if you use software, cite it.
+If you're using an `R` package, you can get a citation with `citation`:

+[^julia]: There's a running joke in the Julia language community that most Julia
+    code is written by procrastinating PhD students.

 ```{r}
 citation('rmarkdown')